Pencarrow Head

-Pencarrow Head, also known as Pencarrow, is a headland in the Wellington Region of New Zealand and the name of the surrounding area.
-The name is Welsh and formed from Pen which translates to English as Head and Carrow which is a burial site.
-The addition of Head is a translation mistake as Head is already in the name.
+Pencarrow Head, also known as Pencarrow, is a headland in the Wellington Region of New Zealand and the name of the surrounding area, which was derived from Pencarrow, the family home of New Zealand Company director, Sir William Molesworth.
+The name is Cornish and formed from Pen which translates to English as head and Carrow which is a valley.

 It is the eastern headland that marks the entrance to Wellington Harbour.
 The area is located south of Eastbourne and is part of Lower Hutt.
-The area is hilly and has no road access; a walking or mountain biking track follows the coast line.
+The area is hilly and has no road access; a walking and mountain biking track follows the coast line.
 The head marks the northern end of Fitzroy Bay.

 The main attraction of Pencarrow Head is the Pencarrow Head Lighthouse, the first permanent lighthouse in New Zealand constructed in 1859.
 It is one of Wellington's most notable heritage locations and New Zealand's only female lighthouse keeper, Mary Bennett, worked here.
 The return walk from Eastbourne takes four hours.

 The Pencarrow lakes, Lake Kohangapiripiri and Lake Kohangatera, are freshwater wetlands that were blocked from the sea by earthquake activity.
 Stock grazing was discontinued in 2004 and the wetlands are recovering from stock and farming impacts.
 The area is under joint management by the Department of Conservation and the Greater Wellington Regional Council.

+Treated effluent from Seaview sewage works is discharged at Pencarrow Head, at the end of a 18 km pipeline built in 1962.

+Many ships have been wrecked on the rocks between the Head and Point Hinds to the north, including Henrietta in 1852, Hunter in 1876, Carlotta in 1878, Magic in 1921, Admiral in 1960 and Maria Luisa in 1996, in a collision with Sydney Express.